OPENDAP/NASA-tutorials/README.md

 ## Setup

-Either Conda or Pip may be used to create a virutal environment that can run these notebooks.
+Either Conda or Pip may be used to create a virtual environment that can run these notebooks.
 Using a virtual environment is a good idea - it's only tiny bit more work than not and it can save much time by not changing the native collection of packages bundled with you computer (or that you use for other work).

+Compatibility note: For OSX, the conda environment.yml file works for the older (intel) computers, but not for the Macs that use the M1/M2 chips.
+For the M1/M2 Macs, use the Python venv and Pip based install.

 ### Using Conda